awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. \(Optional\) Specify which DNS servers to use for DNS resolution\.
 To use custom DNS servers, for **DNS Server 1 IP address** and **DNS Server 2 IP address**, specify the IP addresses of the DNS servers to use\.
 To use a VPC DNS server, for either **DNS Server 1 IP address** or **DNS Server 2 IP address**, specify the IP addresses, and add the VPC DNS server IP address\.
 **Note**
-Ensure that the DNS servers can be reached by clients\.
+Verify that the DNS servers can be reached by clients\.

 1. \(Optional\) To enable split\-tunnel on a VPN endpoint, select **Enable split\-tunnel**\.